pradeepan1/skin-disease-detection-ai/README.md

 For research/educational purposes only

+🔗 Useful Links
+⭐ Star this repository
+🐛 Found a bug?
+Open an issue
+📋 View all issues
+📈 Releases
+📁 Packages

 📜 License
-MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 text
 MIT License